- Connecting: how and when

 Pairing is the process of setting up your Bluetooth device or accessory so it can connect to your phone.
 To learn how, see Pair my phone with a Bluetooth accessory.
 After you pair your phone with the device, your phone will automatically connect to the device when it's in range and Bluetooth is turned on.

-Windows Phone 8 and Windows Phone 8.1 support Bluetooth 3.1.
-This is an improved version of Bluetooth that automates the pairing process between Windows Phone 8 or Windows Phone 8.1 and Bluetooth devices, such as phone headsets, car audio systems, speaker docks, and NFC pairing.
+Windows Phone 8 supports Bluetooth 3.1, and Windows Phone 8.1 supports that version and Bluetooth 4.0.
+These versions of Bluetooth automate the pairing process between Windows Phone 8 or Windows Phone 8.1 and Bluetooth devices, such as phone headsets, car audio systems, speaker docks, keyboards, and NFC pairing.

 Windows Phone 8 supports the following Bluetooth user profiles: